JimberSoftware/docs/advanced/entraid/entraid.md

-# How to setup Microsoft Azure
+# How to setup Microsoft Entra ID

 ## Create an account